Lacunary Eta-quotients Modulo Powers of Primes: Introduction

 then $G(\tau)$ is lacunary modulo $p^j$ for any positive integer $j$.
-Moreover, there exists a positive constant $\alpha$, depending on $p$ and $j$, such that there are at most $O\left(\frac{X}{\log^\alpha X}\right)$ many integers $n\leq X$ such that $p^j$ does not divide $b(n)$. \end{theorem} \begin{remark} For primes $p$ that do not satisfy the conditions of Theorem~\ref{thm1}, it is natural to ask how the coefficients of $G(\tau)$ are distributed modulo $p$.
-Numerically, we observe (see Section 5) that many of the eta-quotients modulo these primes have density $1/p$, which suggests a random distribution. \end{remark} \begin{remark} If we apply Theorem~\ref{thm1} to the generating function for the $t$-regular partition function $G_t(\tau),$ we recover the result from \cite{gordon}. \end{remark} A deep theorem of Serre asserts that holomorphic integer weight modular forms with integer coefficients are lacunary modulo any positive integer.
-We will make use of this phenomenon in the proof of Theorem~\ref{thm1}. \begin{remark} Many eta-quotients of the form (\ref{BigEtaQuot}) have poles at cusps despite the fact that they are always holomorphic on the upper half plane.
-Therefore, Theorem~\ref{thm1} covers infinitely many functions that are not considered by Serre's theorem.
-In many cases, we show that these forms are congruent to certain modular forms that are holomorphic at the cusps of the given congruence subgroup. \end{remark} Here we offer an example of Theorem~\ref{thm1} with specific partition functions in mind.
-Given a partition $\lambda=\{\lambda_1,\ldots, \lambda_k\} $ in nonincreasing order, we represent $\lambda$ by its \textit{Ferrers diagram}, which is a series of $k$ rows of boxes, where each row $i$ has $\lambda_i$ boxes.
+Moreover, there exists a positive constant $\alpha$, depending on $p$ and $j$, such that the number of integers $n\leq X$ with $p^j$ not dividing $b(n)$ is $O\left(\frac{X}{\log^\alpha X}\right)$. \end{theorem} \begin{remark} For primes $p$ that do not satisfy the conditions of Theorem~\ref{thm1}, numerical data (e.g. see Section \ref{exs}) suggest that $1/p$ of the coefficients of $G(\tau)$ are divisible by $p$. \end{remark} \begin{remark} If we apply Theorem~\ref{thm1} to the generating function for the $t$-regular partition function $G_t(\tau),$ we recover the result from \cite{gordon}. \end{remark} \begin{remark} A deep theorem of Serre (see Theorem~\ref{Serre}) asserts that holomorphic integer weight modular forms with integer coefficients are lacunary modulo any positive integer.
+Since $\eta(\tau)$ is holomorphic and nonvanishing on the complex upper half plane $\mathbb{H}$, the same is true of functions of the form (\ref{BigEtaQuot}); however, these eta-quotients typically have poles at cusps.
+Therefore, Theorem~\ref{thm1} applies to many functions excluded by Serre's Theorem. \end{remark} Here we give an application of Theorem~\ref{thm1}.
+We may represent a partition $\lambda_1+\cdots+\lambda_k$ with summands $\lambda_i$ written in nonincreasing order using a Ferrers diagram, which consists of $k$ rows of boxes with the $i$th row containing $\lambda_i$ boxes.
 The \textit{hook length} of each box counts the number of boxes to the right of the given box and the number of boxes below the given box, plus $1$ for the box itself.
-For example, given the partition $\lambda=(4,2,1)$ of 7, the corresponding Ferrers diagram is
+Below we show the Ferrers diagram of $4+2+1$, with each box labeled with its hook length.